mukesh3710/AI-Patching/real.md

 In AAP UI → Execution Environments, register the image and set it on your Job Templates as default.

 ---
-3) Stand up the external database
+### Stand up the external database

-Choose one path (MongoDB is the MVP recommendation):

-MongoDB (MVP):
+- MongoDB (MVP):

-Install the MongoDB/K8s Operator (Community or Enterprise) and create a StatefulSet with persistent volumes.
+- Install the MongoDB/K8s Operator (Community or Enterprise) and create a StatefulSet with persistent volumes.

-Create a DB (automation) and collections: jobs, events, and optionally hosts.
+- Create a DB (automation) and collections: jobs, events, and optionally hosts.

-Create a DB user/secret and NetworkPolicy to limit access to your ingestion and webapp pods.
+- Create a DB user/secret and NetworkPolicy to limit access to your ingestion and webapp pods.

-Plan indexes (examples in §7).
+- Plan indexes (examples in #7).

-PostgreSQL/Timescale (Alt): Similar steps; configure appropriate schemas and indexes.
-Consider triggers to update aggregate job docs and LISTEN/NOTIFY for real-time.

-Elasticsearch/OpenSearch (Alt): Deploy Operator or Helm; create index templates and ILM policies; ingest via Logstash/Fluent Bit (see next step).

 ---
-4) Choose and deploy the real-time ingestion path
+### Choose and deploy the real-time ingestion path

 Pick A (no app code) or B (more control).
 Keep C as fallback.